mezau532/smart_commuter/README.md

 ## Project Description
 This is a mobile app that can be used to find public/ride share transportation in the metro area, which allows people to check arrival time for a specific stop, check the best ride for their trip(uber,lyft OR trimet), etc(will add more).
-Our general idea of this app is to provide a friendly and easy use app to users.
-Easy and friendly outlook, with needed features, allowing users easyly meet their needs while using public transportaion. <br />
+Although there are a lot of good transportation app out there, but some have too much features which confused users.
+Hence, our general idea behind this app is to provide user a friendly and easy use app.
+We only implement needed features; allowing users to see clearly and easyly meet their needs. <br />

 ## Project Structure